-The embarrassment of sweat stained clothes and can be enough for some to shy away from social settings or from having a job that involves interacting with others.
+The embarrassment of sweat-stained clothes and can be enough for some to shy away from social settings or from having a job that involves interacting with others.
 Hyperhidrosis or excessive sweating is debilitating for many people.
-Some hyperhydrosis sufferers need to change their clothes several times each day just to keep dry.
-In the past, Botox can used to inject the sweat glands and to prevent sweating, but treatment with Botox costs about $1000 and only lasts six months to a year.
+Some hyperhidrosis sufferers need to change their clothes several times each day just to keep dry.
+In the past, Botox can be used to inject the sweat glands and to prevent sweating, but treatment with Botox costs about $1000 and only lasts six months to a year.
 Luckily technology has come along that virtually eliminates the problem of excessive sweating.
-The PrecisionTx Laser is FDA approved for the ablation of axillary sweat glands, enabling hyperhydrosis sufferers to say good bye to sweat stained shirts once and for all.
+The PrecisionTx Laser is FDA approved for the ablation of axillary sweat glands, enabling hyperhidrosis sufferers to say goodbye to sweat-stained shirts once and for all.

 Am I a Good Candidate Hyperhidrosis to Correct My Excessive Sweating?

 Do you wear dark colored shirts 365 days a year no matter the temperature because you are too ashamed of the sweat stains that would be too noticeable otherwise?
 Do you avoid social gatherings because you want to avoid having to change your clothing throughout the event?
 Have you been spending a lot of your money on Botox injection to keep your perspiration under control only to have the Botox wear off so that you are back to square one?
 Are you ready for a one-time, minimally evasive, office procedure that will change your life?
 If you find yourself nodding your head in agreement to any or all of these questions, you may be a great candidate for PrecisionTx sweat gland ablation.
 Of course, only the doctor can determine your candidacy for the procedure; so that is why we invite you to make an appointment for a complimentary consultation to see if the PrecisionTx is right for you.